b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 Imagine that you are a scientist and in the Amazon rain forest you discovered two new species of mice (`spB`, and `spC`).
-Now, you want to compare their body masses with and ordinary lab mice (`spA`) so you collect the data.
+Now, you want to compare their body masses with an ordinary lab mice (`spA`) so you collect the data.
 If the body masses differ perhaps in the future they will become the criteria for species recognition.